Last Updated on

 NC 242 between Elizabethtown the highway’s intersection with US 421 is also known as the Meteor Lakes Byway.
 The road crosses the Cape Fear River and passes through Bladen Lakes State Forest.

-That’s where you’ll find three of the four Carolina bays or meteor lakes.
+That’s where you’ll find three Carolina bays or meteor lakes.
 They are believed to have formed following meteor showers many many years ago.
 The bays give this Eastern North Carolina byway its name and include Jones Lake, Singletary Lake, and White Lake inside the park and Lake Waccamaw just outside it.

 Aside from the beautiful lakes, the Meteor Lakes Byway takes you through the Turnbull Creek Valley and across the South River.